 - Easy to freeze: This banana bread is perfect for freezing.
 We slice it up and separate each slice individually in an airtight bag for quick snacks and lunches.

-- School lunch safe: This recipe is gluten-free, nut-free, and refined sugar-free, so it's safe and healthy enough for school lunches.
+- School lunch safe: This recipe is gluten-free, nut-free, and refined sugar-free, so it's safe and filling enough for school lunches.

 - Gluten-Free Oat Flour: Gives lightness and structure, with its warm and wholesome flavor.